fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

   allowing non-uniform bucket sizes, and pblocking windows to separate SLRs in the FPGA to avoid routing congestion.

- 7. Scalars are converted into signed form and our twisted edwards adder is modified to support point subtraction, which allows all bucket memory to be reduced in half.
+ 7. Scalars are converted into signed form and our twisted Edwards adder is modified to support point subtraction, which allows all bucket memory to be reduced in half.